No Fathers in Kashmir: Censorship Issues

 An eight-month battle with the Central Board of Film Certification (CBFC) began in July 2018.
-After the first viewing that took place in October, CBFC passed the film with an 'A' certificate.
-The makers had then disagreed with the apex body and challenged their decision.
-They then went to the FCAT in November.
-Subsequently, two hearings were organised, one in December and another one in January.
+After the first viewing in October, the CBFC passed the film with an 'A' certificate.
+In his open letter to the CBFC chair, Kumar stated that for an independent film, this was "as good as banning the film".
+Upon an appeal to the Film Certification Appellate Tribunal (FCAT) in November, two hearings were organised, one in December and another one in January.
+Having incorporated a few cuts and disclaimers at the FCAT's request, the film was eventually granted a 'U/A' certificate.

 All this while, support from the film fraternity did not slow down.
 Pritish Nandy and actress Swara Bhaskar lent support to the film.
-Also, expressing her disappointment in the matter, actress Alia Bhatt had written, “Was soo looking forward to mom's @nofathers_movie #nofathersinkashmir!! @Soni_Razdan @ashvinkumar & team worked super hard for this honest teens love story in Kashmir.
-Really hope the CBFC would #lifttheban.
+Also expressing her disappointment, actress Alia Bhatt wrote: “Really hope the CBFC would [lift the ban].
 It’s a film about empathy & compassion... let’s give love a chance!”